FREE SHIPPING on purchases over 1,500 CZK 📦

 Basic information about gynecological examination, intimate hygiene and hormonal imbalance with MUDr.
 Veronika Frisová, Ph.D.

-In collaboration with the non-profit organization Loono , we asked gynecologist MUDr.
-Veronika Frisová about the basics of a gynecological examination; what you need to prepare, how the examination is performed, what is important to follow in terms of intimate hygiene, and how a gynecologist can determine whether we have a hormonal imbalance.
+In cooperation with the non-profit organization Loono, we asked gynecologist MUDr.
+Veronika Frisová about the basics of gynecological examination; what to prepare for, how the examination proceeds, what is important to observe in terms of intimate hygiene, and how a gynecologist determines if we have a hormonal imbalance.

-In addition to her clinical work, the doctor regularly trains doctors in Czech and foreign courses, where she is invited as one of the main lecturers.
-In addition, she teaches and examines medical students at the Faculty of Medicine of Palacký University in Olomouc.
-She also contributes to a number of foreign and domestic publications.
+In addition to her clinical work, Dr. Frisová regularly trains doctors in Czech and international courses, where she is invited as one of the main lecturers.
+Furthermore, she teaches and examines medical students at the Palacký University Faculty of Medicine in Olomouc.
+She also contributes to a number of international and domestic publications.

-What gynecological preventive examinations should women undergo regularly?
+What gynecological preventive examinations should women have regularly?

-If they are healthy and have no problems, they should have a preventive examination once a year , which consists of colposcopy (visual assessment of the cervix in a colposcope), cytology (smear of several cells on a slide) and palpation of the uterus and ovary.
-This examination is performed on a gynecological chair through the vagina.
-It is certainly advisable to also perform a vaginal ultrasound examination of the uterus, ovary and pelvic area, which is more accurate than palpation and de facto replaces it.
-At the age of 35 and 45, in addition to these annual examinations, an examination for HPV infection of the cervix is newly recommended.
+If they are healthy and have no problems, they should have a preventive examination once a year, which consists of colposcopy (visual assessment of the cervix with a colposcope), cytology (smear of several cells on a slide), and palpation of the uterus and ovaries.
+These examinations are performed on a gynecological chair through the vagina.
+It is certainly appropriate to also perform a transvaginal ultrasound examination of the uterus, ovaries, and pelvic area, which is more accurate than palpation and effectively replaces it.
+In addition to these annual check-ups, HPV infection of the cervix is newly recommended at 35 and 45 years of age.

-What do you recommend to women in terms of intimate hygiene?
+What do you recommend to women regarding intimate hygiene?

-They should not wear synthetic underwear with lycra, ideally they should wear panties made of pure cotton .
-For the hygiene of the external genitalia, they should use intimate hygiene products with an optimal pH.
-Sometimes it is necessary to try several products before they find the right one.
-For first aid in case of a tendency to "steam up" and itching, it is also a good idea to have vaginal douches at home, which, if used early, can often prevent major problems such as inflammation.
-In case of repeated inflammation of the vagina, it is advisable to use vaginal tablets with lactobacillus as a preventive measure.
+They should not wear synthetic underwear with lycra; ideally, they should wear panties made of pure cotton.
+For external intimate hygiene, they should use products for intimate hygiene with an optimal pH.
+Sometimes it is necessary to try several products before finding the right one.
+For first aid in case of a tendency to "sweat" and itchiness, it is also good to have vaginal douches at home, which can often prevent bigger problems like inflammation if used early.
+In case of recurrent vaginal infections, it is advisable to use vaginal tablets with lactobacilli preventively.

 What causes painful menstruation?

-Painful menstruation can be caused by female diseases such as endometriosis, pelvic inflammatory disease (inflammation of the uterus, fallopian tubes and ovaries), uterine fibroids, adhesions after surgery or inflammation or tumors.
-However, often there is no such cause and the pain is only related to hormonal changes during the menstrual cycle, most often an imbalance between estrogen and progesterone, increased contractility (contractions) of the uterine muscles during menstruation and thus its lack of blood flow, or even a woman's low pain threshold.
+Painful menstruation can be caused by female diseases such as endometriosis, pelvic inflammatory diseases (inflammation of the uterus, fallopian tubes, and ovaries), uterine fibroids, adhesions after surgeries or inflammations, or tumors.
+However, often such a cause is absent, and the pain is only related to hormonal changes during the menstrual cycle, most commonly an imbalance between estrogen and progesterone, increased contractility (contractions) of the uterine muscle during menstruation leading to its ischemia, or even a low pain threshold in the woman.

 What are the symptoms of hormonal imbalance?

-It depends on what kind of hormonal imbalance it is.
-With an imbalance of sex hormones (estrogen, progesterone, testosterone), these include irregular menstruation, weight gain, acne, increased body hair, dry skin, hot flashes and sweating, increased irritability, and sleep disorders.
+It depends on the type of hormonal imbalance.
+In the case of an imbalance of sex hormones (estrogen, progesterone, testosterone), symptoms include irregular menstruation, weight gain, acne, increased body hair, dry skin, hot flashes and sweating, increased irritability, and sleep disturbances.

-In case of thyroid disorders, there are weight changes, chills or, conversely, a feeling of heat, fluctuations in appetite, fatigue or excessive activity, sleep disorders, fast or slow heartbeat, swelling, dry skin, and hair loss.
+In the case of thyroid disorders, symptoms include changes in weight, feeling cold or hot, fluctuating appetite, fatigue or excessive activity, sleep disturbances, rapid or slow pulse, swelling, dry skin, and hair loss.

-Which hormones are most often imbalanced in women?
+Which hormones are most commonly imbalanced in women?

-It depends on the period of a woman's life, generally estrogen, progesterone and possibly testosterone are imbalanced (typically acne).
-Typically, most women experience changes during menopause and shortly (up to 10 years) before it. - estrogen and progesterone concentrations decrease and typical symptoms such as hot flashes, sweating, chills, mood swings, dry skin, weight gain begin.
-Thyroid disorders are common in both women and men.
+It depends on the woman's life stage; generally, estrogens, progesterone, and possibly testosterone (typically acne) tend to be imbalanced.
+Typically, most women experience changes during menopause and shortly (most often 10 years) before it – estrogen and progesterone concentrations decrease, and typical symptoms such as hot flashes, sweating, feeling cold, mood swings, dry skin, and weight gain begin.
+Thyroid disorders are also common in both women and men.

 How can women prepare for a gynecological examination if they suspect a hormonal imbalance?

-They will describe their problems and the regularity or irregularity of their menstrual cycle (ideally, a review of at least three months).
+They should describe their problems and the regularity or irregularity of their menstrual cycle (ideally an overview for at least three months).

 How does a gynecologist detect hormonal imbalance?

-Depending on the clinical symptoms and the course of the menstrual cycle, a blood test - a hormonal profile - can be performed, ideally with blood drawn on the 3rd-5th day of the cycle.
+Based on clinical symptoms, the course of the menstrual cycle, and they can perform a blood test – a hormonal profile, ideally with blood drawn on day 3-5 of the cycle.

-Tampons and pads completely free of plastics and chemicals
+Tampons and pads completely without plastics and chemicals

-Combine the number and size according to your needs
+Combine the quantity and size according to your needs

 Femvie BIO tampons and pads

-A blend of minerals magnesium, zinc and vitamin B6 from Ecce Vita in highly absorbable forms to support a healthy nervous system, energy metabolism, macronutrient metabolism and immunity.
+A blend of magnesium, zinc, and vitamin B6 minerals from Ecce Vita in highly absorbable forms to support a healthy nervous system, energy metabolism, macronutrient metabolism, and immunity.

 magnesium-zinc-b6